-- Now the plugin will check, whether the request contains the user’s encrypted login information upon a successful login or an error when something went wrong e.g. “access denied” (See Troubleshooting the WPO365-login plugin).
+- Now the plugin will check, whether the request contains the user’s encrypted login information or an error, in case something went something went wrong e.g. “access denied” (See Troubleshooting the WPO365-login plugin).
 If an error was detected the flow is stopped immediately and the user is redirected to the default WordPress login page, along with an error message.

 - When the plugin detects encrypted login information it will try and decode this.
 This is a rather “tricky” business and if an error occurs during this process, the flow is stopped immediately and the user is redirected to the default WordPress login page.
 In this cases the user will see a message “Your login may be tampered with”.

-- Once the user’s login information is decoded successfully, the plugin will take the user’s email address.
-It will try and find an existing user in WordPress by that email address.
-If no user is found, the plugin will create one for you (even though this feature can be disabled) and assign him or her the role you configured in the plugin’s settings (“Subscriber” by default, see WPO365 Options explained).
+- Once the user’s login information is decoded successfully, the plugin will take the user’s Office 365 user name and it will try and find an existing user in WordPress with either that login name or that email address.
+If no user is found, the plugin will create one for you (this capability is not available in the basic version of the plugin and in other versions it can be disabled) and assign him or her the role you configured in the plugin’s settings (“Subscriber” by default, see WPO365 Options explained).

 - Now that a corresponding WordPress user has been found (or was newly created) the plugin will add a custom user property that includes a timestamp and that is used by the plugin to skip session validation for future requests when found and not expired.